miguelpimenta/ThreatByte/README.md

 # ThreatByte

-ThreatByte is a vulnerable web application designed to demonstrate some Web Application and API Security risks.
-It provides a platform to explore and understand common security vulnerabilities in web applications and APIs.
+ThreatByte is a deliberately vulnerable web application designed to demonstrate some Web Application and API Security risks.
+It provides a platform that aims to represent a simple online file-sharing platform.

 ## Requirements